Particular/docs.particular.net/servicecontrol/capacity-and-planning.md

 - If you are using the NServiceBus.Host set the log levels to ['production'](/nservicebus/hosting/nservicebus-host/profiles.md#logging-behaviors)
 - Perform a load test to baseline your solution.
 - When you are comfortable with the performance of the system try adding Heartbeats.
 That will allow you to monitor your system
 - Try increasing the heartbeat interval to around a minute maybe even more.
-Idealy you will not want to have a heartbeat update more frequently than ServiceControl can process it or more that your Operations staff are prepared to look at ServicePulse.
+Ideally you will not want to have a heartbeat update more frequently than ServiceControl can process it or more that your Operations staff are prepared to look at ServicePulse.
 - With each additional change perform your load test again adjusting the heartbeat interval until you get a satisfactory result.
 - Do the same with Custom Checks if you have them.
 - After all that I would consider adding audit back into the mix if it is really required and then test again.